EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning

 \section{Experiments}

-In this section, we conduct extensive experiments to evaluate the predictive performance and clinical reliability of the proposed EviDep framework.
+In this section, we conduct extensive experiments to evaluate the predictive performance and trustworthiness of the proposed EviDep framework.
 First, we introduce the datasets used in our study, followed by the implementation details and evaluation metrics.
-Next, a comprehensive comparison with state-of-the-art methods is provided to demonstrate the superiority of our model in predictive accuracy.
+Next, a comprehensive comparison with state-of-the-art methods is presented to demonstrate our model's superior predictive accuracy.
 Subsequently, we present an in-depth uncertainty quantification analysis, evaluating predictive reliability via interval estimation, examining the correlation between estimated uncertainty and prediction error, and providing qualitative clinical case studies.
-Finally, detailed ablation studies are performed to validate the architectural contributions of the Frequency-aware Feature Extraction (FFE) module and the Disentangled Evidential Learning (DEL) strategy, as well as to demonstrate the framework's resilience against severe data degradation.
+Finally, detailed ablation studies validate the effectiveness of the FFE module, the DEL strategy, and the trustworthy evidential regression paradigm, while further analyzing parameter sensitivity and demonstrating system resilience to severe data degradation.